-Age Friendly Ridgewood is a collaborative team of grant-funded part-time staff and volunteers whose goal is to promote awareness of the needs of adults 55 and over when designing projects that will ultimately improve the Ridgewood community.
-We started this effort by conducting a needs assessment survey of Ridgewood residents 55 and older from October 2015 through February 2016.
+Age Friendly Ridgewood is a collaborative team of grant-funded part-time staff (Beth Abbott, Sheila Brogan and Sue Ullrich) and many volunteers whose goal is to promote awareness of the needs of adults 55 and over when designing projects that will ultimately improve the Ridgewood community.
+We started this effort by conducting a needs assessment survey of Ridgewood residents 55 and older from October 2015 through February 2016 and a follow-up survey was conducted in 2019.

 The Community Center of Ridgewood Foundation is our valuable partner.